Trinamool Congress: North-East India

-Goa
+Outside North-East India

+Goa: The All India Trinamool Congress made their state debut in the 2012 assembly election.
 With the 2022 Goa Legislative Assembly election approaching, the work of organising the party started from September 2021.
 The work began with the participation of seven-time Goa Chief Minister Luizinho Faleiro.
-Since then, the party has increased its membership in Goa.
-Former footballer Denzil Franco and former tennis player Leander Paes were among those who joined the party.
-On 13 November 2021, Mahua Moitra was appointed as the in-charge of the party in Goa to prepare it to contest in the Assembly election.
-MLA Churchill Alemao joined TMC in the same year.
+MLA Churchill Alemao joined AITC in the same year.
 In the 2022 Goa Legislative Assembly Election, it got 5.2% votes.
-Later its party President and many leaders left the party.
-Samil Volavaiker was appointed the President in 2023.